 - Registered Nurse - Level:6 (equivalent to bachelor's degree).
 Typical length:48 months

-- Healthcare assistant practitioner - Level:5 (equivalent to foundation degree).
-Typical length:18 months
+- Social worker - Level:6 (equivalent to bachelor's degree).
+Typical length:36 months

 Click to find apprenticeship vacancies available now related to psychology